kilnfi/eth-validator-watcher/README.md

 -----------
 **Ethereum Validator Watcher** monitors the Ethereum beacon chain in real-time and notifies you when any of your validators:
 - are going to propose a block in the next two epochs
-- missed a block proposal on head
+- missed a block proposal at head
+- missed a block proposal at finalized
 - did not optimally attest
 - missed an attestation
 - missed two attestations in a row